reivaxy/iotinator/README.md

   <img src="resources/iotinator.jpg" width="200px"/>

-Designing a few module is just a few lines of code, depending on its complexity, of course.
+Designing a new module can be just a few lines of code, depending on its complexity, of course.

 The master and the modules run on esp8266 hardware (will investigate esp32 hardware too, one board having an Oled screen already integrated), connected to a SIM900 chip and an Oled screen, and offers an interface to slave modules in order to monitor them through SMS and webApps.